x24git/csurf/README.md

   - `key` - the name of the cookie to use to store the token secret (defaults to `'_csrf'`).
   - `path` - the path of the cookie (defaults to `'/'`).
+  - **`maxAge` - the maximum age the cookie can be before it expires in seconds.
+Setting this parameter will cause a 403 response if any cookie and csfr token is sent beyond the maxAge window**
   - any other [res.cookie](http://expressjs.com/4x/api.html#res.cookie)
     option can be set.